-Step 2: Calculate the area of any concrete or other impermeable surface - driveway, walkways, outbuilding roofs, etc. that contributes to runoff leading to your rain garden.
-Measure length x width of each and add them all together.
+Step 2: Calculate the area of any concrete or other impermeable surface, such as driveway, walkways, outbuilding roofs, etc. that contributes to runoff leading to your rain garden.
+Multiple the length and width of each surface and add all the surfaces together.

 Step 3: Add these two areas together.
-Area of the roof (Step 1) + area of all the other impervious surfaces (Step2).
-This will give you the area in square feet that will contribute runoff to your rain garden.
+The area of the roof (Step 1) + the area of all the other impervious surfaces (Step 2) will give you the area in square feet that will contribute runoff to your rain garden.

-Step 4: Convert the area from step 3 into rain garden size.
-We use an average storm of 1 inch.
+Step 4: Convert the area from Step 3 into rain garden size.
+Use an average storm with 1 inch of rainfall.
 This means the rain garden should be sized to store and treat 1 inch of rain falling on the impervious areas leading to the rain garden.
-We construct rain gardens to be different depths such as 3, 4, or 6 inches deep.
-The deeper it is, the smaller the area needs to be to hold the same amount of water.
-(Technically, we are determining the volume of the rain garden.)
+Construct your rain garden to be different depths, such as 3, 4 or 6 inches deep.
+The deeper it is, the smaller the surface area needs to be to hold the same amount of water (technically, we are determining the volume of the rain garden).
 The simplest way to determine the final area of a rain garden is to divide the area to be treated by the depth of the final garden.
-So, if you want to store and treat 600 sq ft in a 6 inch deep rain garden, divide the area from Step 3 by 6.
-That gives 100 square ft rain garden, which can be 10' x 10' or 5' x 20' or approximately 12' x 8'.
+So, if you want to store and treat 600 square feet in a 6-inch-deep rain garden, divide the area from Step 3 by 6.
+That gives a 100-square-foot rain garden, which can be 10' x 10' or 5' x 20' or approximately 12' x 8'.

-area of rain garden (sq ft) = area to be treated (sq ft)/ depth of rain garden (in)
+area of rain garden (sq ft) = area to be treated (sq ft) / depth of rain garden (in)